Suvraneel/OpenSorcerer-NFT-Game-Token/README.md

-# Eagle Eye NFT Minter App
+# OpenSorceror Minter App

-Mint an NFT and you can play the game Eagle eye !!
+Mint an NFT and you can play the games !!
 Grab yours.